aviv82/dotnet/lesson 4/exercises/readme.md

 The action has the HTTP action type GET.

 ## Exercise 6
-With the list from exercise 5, create an action which put an user in the list.<br/>
+With the list from exercise 5, create an action which put a user in the list.<br/>
 The action receives a request which is an user.<br/>
 The response is the whole list.<br/>
 The action has the HTTP action type POST.